 The lovely rose may be the most famous and established flower and in America, it is considered the June flower.
 Literature tells about its tales and history, breeders have been constantly growing superior varieties, and the demand for this flower all over the world has always been high.

-Belonging to the large family of Rosaceae, the rose is said to have gotten its name from the Goddess of Love, Aphrodite, who named it after her son, Eros (22).
+Belonging to the large family of Rosaceae, there are many types of roses and this flower is said to have gotten its name from the Goddess of Love, Aphrodite, who named it after her son, Eros (22).

 In the northern hemisphere, roses bloom in spring when temperatures are permissive.
 The flowers are abundant in June and this is probably the reason why it is considered the month’s flower (23).